 The Roman shade can be closed in any position, as desired.
-If the Roman shade is locked with the insect screen, the insect screen is also moved along on closing the Roman shade.

-■ Pull the handle of the Roman shade (Fig. 88,3) and release in the desired position.
-The Roman shade will stay in that position.

-■ Slowly push the Roman shade at the handle to its initial position.
+- Pull the handle of the Roman shade (Fig. 93,3) and release in the desired position.
+The Roman shade will stay in that position. - Opening: - Slowly push the Roman shade at the handle to its initial position.